stievie/ABx/CONTRIBUTING.md

 * The license is MIT and submitted code must not be incompatible with it.
 * This project is written in C++ using the C++17 standard, and may switch to C++20 one time.
+* The code must compile without warnings, or the CI build fails.
+The CI build also fails when a test fails.
 * You are encouraged to use new C++ features.
 Partly this project is also a playground to explore modern C++.
 * The code should be readable and it should be obvious what it does.
 Don't waste